Back to Blog

 The market is screaming for help.
 58% of U.S. small businesses now use generative AI (U.S. Chamber of Commerce, 2025), and 96% plan to adopt emerging technologies — but only 27% discuss AI in strategic planning.
 That gap between "we know we should" and "we have no idea how" is your entire addressable market.
 And you don't need a single follower to reach them.

 This is the playbook for how to get AI consulting clients using outbound — no audience, no list, no referral network required.
+Once you start landing calls, make sure you're running them with a tight framework — our guide on how to run an AI consulting discovery call that closes gives you the exact structure to qualify prospects and advance deals from minute one.

 Why Outbound Beats Audience-Building When You're Starting Out